Fuerstlicher/fuerstlicher/README.md

 ### 👤 About me

 I'm Manu a freelance developer and enthusiastic gamer from germany.
 Currently building a network called [OPZebra](https://www.opzebra.de/).
 My network consists of many small projects.
-For example, we programmed one of the first global chat bots for Discord.
+For example, we programmed one of the first global chatbots for Discord in 2019, but it is now offline.
-I am currently working on some web stuff.
+Right now I'm focusing on our main project, which is the Bedwars guild on the Hypixel Minecraft network.

 If you are wondering why my personal account here is so empty, I mostly work on projects that are private.
 I will publish the projects as soon as they are completely finished.